Lynne Marie Stewart: Career

-She has appeared in Raising Hope, Marvin Marvin, Comedy Bang!
-Bang!, and in the 2011 film Bridesmaids.
-She has a recurring role as Charlie's mom on It's Always Sunny in Philadelphia.
+She appeared in Raising Hope, Marvin Marvin, Comedy Bang!
+Bang!.
+She guest-starred on Disney TV shows, including Austin & Ally and Good Luck Charlie in 2011.
+Also in 2011, at the Surflight Theatre, in New Jersey, she appeared in an all-female version of The Odd Couple, starring Cindy Williams and Jo Anne Worley.

-She appeared on a Biography profile of her best friend Cindy Williams.
-In 2011 at the Surflight Theatre, in New Jersey, she appeared in an all-female version of The Odd Couple, starring Cindy Williams and Jo Anne Worley.
+Beginning in 2005 and until 2025, Stewart had a guest role as Charlie's mom, Bonnie Kelly, on the long-running, critically acclaimed series It's Always Sunny in Philadelphia, appearing in a total of 19 episodes.
+The season finale of Season 17, in which Stewart made her final appearance as Bonnie, aired posthumously and was dedicated to her.